NorthernRanger/Ranger_Recipes/README.md

-# Ranger Recipies
+# Ranger Recipes
 A simple mod for The Long Dark that adds some new cooking recipes.
 I always felt that the cooking recipe system was heavily underused with so much potential.
 This is my attempt to bridge this gap.

-Current features include:
+Current features include (relatively untested and checked for balance):
 - Bear Stew
 - Wolf Stew

+Planned features for now:
+- Moose Stew
+- Mixed meat stew
+- Different stews with herbs, plants or berries mixed in
+- Recipes other than stews